BrookeKanonik/project-collection/README.md

 Mobile friendly restaurant website created with CSS and Bootstrap that features interactive tabs and a working contact form. https://restaurant-sample-page.netlify.app/

+## SocketIO Chat Room (socketio-chat-app folder)

+Using SocketIO, users can enter one of three chatrooms (after logging in) and communicate live with others!
+Messages are stored using MongoDB and username/token credentials are stored in local storage while a user is logged in.

+## Stories (stories folder)

+Using passort.js and google auth 2.0, users can login and view their and other's stories posted on the homepage.
+Users can create their own public and private stories as well as edit them.

 ## Star Wars CRUD Project (star-wars-crud folder)